Comment on the WBDG

 Dry Fire Hydrants

-Greywater use can significantly reduce the amount of potable water needed for landscaping irrigation, toilet flushing and other non-drinking water applications.
-To increase greywater recovery and use, coordinate with local water authorities to explain the value of greywater recovery and the benefits to them and their community.
+Graywater use can significantly reduce the amount of potable water needed for landscaping irrigation, toilet flushing and other non-drinking water applications.
+To increase graywater recovery and use, coordinate with local water authorities to explain the value of graywater recovery and the benefits to them and their community.
+Note that as of 2014, many jurisdictions will require a variance to source plumbing fixtures with non-potable water.

 Passive survivability is a fairly new approach to disaster recovery and continuity of operations.
 Ensuring that an on-site water storage system can survive a natural disaster would allow a facility to operate through the disaster or restart operations soon after a disaster.